signum-network/signum-account-activator-v2/README.md

 This service sends the user a welcome message and by passing the user accounts public key the account gets activated.
 Doing so, the user does not need to create a transaction and the sending step can be omitted.

+---

+⚠️ NEVER HODL FUNDS IN NON-ACTIVATED ACCOUNTS! ⚠️

+---

 ## Anatomy of passphrases

+> Read also in the [official docs](https://docs.signum.network/signum/accounts)

-Before you obtain an account in Signum you have to generate a so called _passphrase_.
+Before you obtain an account in Signum you have to generate a so-called _passphrase_.
 This passphrase is used to _derive_ a set of one public and two **private** keys (sign and agreement).
 The public key - technically the cryptographically hashed passphrase, is being decoded in an _almost_ unique number, which is used as _account id_.
 For better readability the account id is also encoded to a _Reed-Solomon-Address_ - that identifier starting with `S-`.
 Both are interchangeable, but do not reveal the original passphrase.
 Although, it's possible to use any kind of string as passphrase, it's highly recommended to use a "random generator" (like in the Phoenix Wallet), because once created a passphrase it cannot be changed anymore.